 Things to do in Alonissos

-There are plenty of things to do in Alonissos, whatever your interest.
-It is possible to dedicate an entire week to exploring the island and still not see all there is to see.
+There are plenty of things to do in Alonissos Greece, whatever your interest.
+It is possible to dedicate an entire week to explore the island and still not see all there is to see.
 However, at the very least, you should try and get to lovely Alonissos on a day’s excursion from Skiathos or Skopelos.

 Have Coffee in Patitiri

 When you first sail into Alonissos, Greece, you will arrive at the port town of Patitiri.
 This adorable little settlement consists of just a handful of streets.
 You can explore its entirety on foot in less than an hour.

 The beautiful stone-paved waterfront is lined with charming coffee shops where you can enjoy an iced Freddo cappuccino, a traditional Greek coffee, or a spot of brunch.
 By nightfall, this area really comes to life, and there are plenty of live music and dining options available for your evening entertainment.